tidwall/expr/README.md

 timestamp < now - $24h ? "old" : "new"
 ((minX + maxX) / 2) + "," + ((minY + maxY) / 2)
 ```

+In Go, you would provide a custom `Extender` to the `Eval` function.

 ```go
 // Create a user data map that can be referenced by the Eval function.